Sinikishan/Software-Engineering-Analysis-and-Design/README.md

 3. This is a sample Interview file for conducting Interviews as part of Data Gathering in Software Analysis and Design

 4. There is a example for Fully developed Use Case Narrative for "With draw Money from ATM"

+5. There is sample Enterprise Architect Diagram for Withdraw Use Case

+6. Have given the screen shot of the EA diagram, if in case students are unable to see the diagram!